By-Laws and Governance

-Any member suspended as provided above may be presented at the next Annual Meeting for expulsion and shall be expelled if a majority of the members present and voting vote to expel him.
+Any member suspended as provided above may be presented at the next Annual Meeting for expulsion and shall be expelled if a majority of the members present and voting, vote to expel them.
 The vote shall be by secret ballot.

 Section 4. – RESIGNATION:

-Any member may resign by directing a letter of resignation to the Secretary.
-His resignation shall be effective on receipt, provided all indebtedness to the Club is paid.
+Any member may resign by directing a letter of resignation to the Secretary, either as a physical letter, or in an email to an acknowledged address for the Secretary.
+Their resignation shall be effective on receipt of the letter, provided all indebtedness to the Club is paid.

 ARTICLE III – MEETINGS of the MEMBERS

 The Annual Meeting of the members shall be held annually in January, or such appropriate date as the Board of Directors may select, in each year for the purpose of electing directors and for the transaction of such other business as may lawfully come before the meeting.
 The meeting location will be within Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, or Vermont.